phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 ## Role Assignment

-The solution now includes a `checkRoleAssignment` script that will:
+The solution includes a `checkRoleAssignment` script that will:

 1. Verify if the necessary role assignments exist for the managed identity
 2. Add any missing role assignments required for the automation to function